Eight sessions covering the fundamental YI JIN JING exercises and the beginning of the neigong TAIJIQUAN form.

 CHARLIE, a founding member of the Society for Nanlaoshu, has been practicing taijiquan since 1976.
 He has learned a lot over the years dealing with arthritis, stiffness and anger.
 Charlie served for 8 years as the Society's president.
 He currently serves as Treasurer.

 ELISE studied with Master Koo from 1980 until his death in 1999.
-She has been teaching at the Center and in New Jersey for 26 years.
+She has been teaching at the Center and in New Jersey for 30 years.
 Elise is a founding member and vice president of the Society for Nanlaoshu, and currently chairs the Communications Committee.
-She now teaches a weekly qigong class at Gilda's Club in NYC.

 RUBY, a founding member of the Society for Nanlaoshu, has been practicing taiijiquan and qigong since 1979.
 A senior student of Master Koo, she is actively involved in teaching taijiquan and deepening her knowledge of martial arts and the healing modalities of Chinese Medicine.
 As a practicing acupuncturist, Ruby has been training with Master Jeffrey Yuen in Chinese Medicine and the martial arts: Chen, Wu, Sung & Yang styles of taijiquan as well as taiji swords and saber.